Seattle's Child

 • Honor the day by cooking traditional foods – go Southern or celebrate with a red drink (a traditional symbol of perseverance).
 Many celebrate by drinking strawberry soda.

-• Check with your local community to find celebratory gatherings, protests, meditation walks and speaker engagements.
+• Check with your local community for celebratory gatherings, protests, meditation walks, and speaker engagements.

-• Remember and reflect on American history while thinking of how far we need to go for equity and equality.
+• Remember and reflect on American history while considering how far we must go for equity and equality.

 About the Author